zapatos24/senator_nlp_vote_prediction/README.md

 ## Building a sagemaker backend on AWS

-The Docker container that's eventually run on Sagemaker is a Flask app that listens for any data sent to the ip address/invocations.
-When data is POSTed to /invocations, it used the ModelHandler object (in model_api.py) to transform the data (including vectorizing the bill summary with the Universal Sentence Encoder) into a dataframe that the trained model can make a vote prediction on.
+The Docker container that's eventually run on Sagemaker is a Flask app that listens for any data sent to the ip-address/invocations.
+When data is POSTed to /invocations, it uses the ModelHandler object (in model_api.py) to transform the data (including vectorizing the bill summary with the Universal Sentence Encoder) into a dataframe that the trained model can make a vote prediction on.
 The ModelHandler returns a dataframe consisting of the name of the senator, their party, their DW Nominate score, the probability of a yea vote, and the predicted actual cast of their vote (currently using a .9 probability threshold for a guaranteed yes vote).

-That dataframe is then passed back to the Flask app as a json file, and the front end web app decodes the json back to a pandas dataframe for showing vote metrics and probability graphs.
+That dataframe is then passed back to the Flask app as a json file, the Flask app send that json back to the front end, and the front end web app decodes the json back to a pandas dataframe for showing vote metrics and probability graphs.

 ## Getting the app hosted and running on AWS Servers